mshenfield/chtl-data-pipeline/analyses/README.md

 # Analysis scripts

-This directory contains scripts that run one-time analyses on the contents of the root `output` directory.
+This directory contains scripts that run one-time analyses on the contents of the root `data/output` directory.

 ## Contents